 - Increased risk of death

 Seizures and post-traumatic epilepsy may also result from TBI.
 Both of these can lead to further damage to the brain and may create additional risks for injury elsewhere in the body as well.

 The lifetime cost of treatment for TBI can range from $85,000 to $3 million, depending on the severity.
 It is important to note that this cost is for treatment alone.
 It does not take into account additional factors such as:

 - Loss of wages due to an inability to work

 - Home modifications or adaptive technology required to function

 Nor does it take into account the emotional and physical suffering experienced by many victims of TBI and, because insurance settlements focus almost exclusively on medical costs, it is unlikely that any offer from insurance will take these things into account either.

 Victims of TBI deserve real compensation that takes into account the costs of treatment along with all related damages – even those that are not as easy to calculate.
 This is why it always makes sense to discuss your case with an experienced and qualified brain injury lawyer before accepting an offer from insurance.

 The traumatic brain injury lawyers at Brown & Brown are here to assess your claim and help you understand your rights.
 Working on a contingency basis, we provide all legal representation free of cost to victims of TBI – and take viable cases as far as needed to help people facing the lifelong consequences of this injury get the justice they deserve.
 If you are faced with the overwhelming costs, emotional and physical damages, and related consequences of TBI, give us a call for a complimentary consultation and let us help you determine the most effective way forward.

 We maintain two offices in the Greater St. Louis area but can come to you if your injury makes travel difficult.
-Call our St. Louis office at 314-333-3333 or our Fairview Heights office at 618-888-8888 to schedule your free consultation today.
+Call our St. Louis office at 314-333-3333 or our Illinois office at 618-888-8888 to schedule your free consultation today.